Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

     coordinating training institutions) according to the following
     requirements:
-    a)  Domestic training institutions must be allowed to train in the same field at the master\'s level,
+    a)  Domestic training institutions must be allowed to train in the same field at the master's level,
-    b)  The training institution abroad must be a university, recognized for its quality by the competent educational authority of the host country, and allowed to train and award master\'s degrees in the corresponding field.
+    b)  The training institution abroad must be a university, recognized for its quality by the competent educational authority of the host country, and allowed to train and award master's degrees in the corresponding field.
 2. Principles for implementing student exchange:
     a)  The principals of the two training institutions agreed;